naveengowda7/commenta_WeMakeDevs/README.md

 📧 Contact
 For questions or support:

-Naveen Gowda MY - naveen@example.com
+Naveen Gowda MY - info.naveengowda@gmail.com
-Project Repository - GitHub

 Built with ❤️ by Team Commenta